So have you reached your annual pumpkin spice saturation point yet?

 I really hope not.

-Because if you are a lover of this classic fall flavor favorite, you will want to make this.
-STAT.
+Because if you are a lover of this classic fall flavor favorite, you will want to be sitting in front of this with a spoon in each hand: STAT.

-A luxurious larder of lush heavy cream, whipped until irresistibly fluffy and then folded into a cinnamon spice scented base of slightly sweetened pureed pumpkin and silky ricotta cheese, layered with crushed chocolate wafer cookies that just get better as they soften and meld together in the refrigerator………
+A luxurious larder of lush heavy cream, whipped until irresistibly fluffy and folded into a cinnamon spice scented base of slightly sweetened pureed pumpkin and silky ricotta cheese, layered with crushed chocolate wafer cookies (made mocha-fied with the addition of some instant coffee crystals) that just get better as they soften and meld together in the refrigerator.
+YUM.

-See that box of plain old chocolate wafer cookies down there in the corner?
-Go ahead and put about eight of them into a partially sealed freezer baggie and squash ’em up into smithereens with a rolling-pin (or whatever you may have to do the job…be creative!).
-Just give them a good bashing until you have cookie crumbs, basically.
+Start with that box of plain old chocolate wafer cookies you see down there in the corner.
+Put about eight of them into a partially sealed heavy-duty freezer bag and whack them up into smithereens with a rolling-pin (or whatever you may have that will do the job…be creative!).
+Just give them a good bashing until you end up with pulverized cookie crumbs, basically.
 We’ll get back to those in a minute.

-In a separate bowl, mix together 1/2 cup pureed pumpkin (NOT pumpkin pie filling, just plain old regular canned pumpkin) 1/2 cup of ricotta cheese, three tablespoons of powdered sugar and two teaspoons of pumpkin pie spice*.
-Get everybody nicely incorporated here.
+In a small bowl, mix together 1/2 cup pureed pumpkin (NOT pumpkin pie filling, just plain old regular canned pumpkin) 1/2 cup of ricotta cheese, 4 tablespoons of powdered sugar and two teaspoons of pumpkin pie spice*.
+Get everybody nicely incorporated here, and set aside.

-*Wait…. you don’t have pumpkin pie spice (whaaaat?) hanging around the house?
+*Wait…. you don’t have any pumpkin pie spice (whaaaat?) hidden back there in the spice cabinet?
 Okay, you can use straight cinnamon instead, and I won’t tell anyone.
-Maybe you are feeling your inner Amish and want to make your very own batch of actual pumpkin pie spice mix?
+Maybe you are feeling your inner Martha and want to make your very own batch of actual pumpkin pie spice mix?
 Oh, heck yeah, it is so super easy, check it out here (that’s what I did…and I’m feeling pretty good about it).
-Simplest culinary DIY ever.
+Simplest culinary DIY ever!

-Now combine that pumpkin spiced smoosh with the whipped cream you have left waiting for you in your original bowl.
-Just turn on the mixer (or your hand-held beaters, if that happens to be your method of choice) for a few seconds to start the blending action, then get out a rubber scraper to fold everybody gently together by hand; you don’t want to over whip or deflate your cream here.
+Combine the pumpkin mixture with the whipped cream you have left waiting for you in your original bowl.
+Just turn on the mixer (or your hand-held beaters, if that happens to be your beater of choice) to low for a few seconds to start the blending action, then get out a rubber scraper to finish folding everybody gently together by hand (so you don’t over whip or deflate your cream).

-And there you have it, in all of its delicately whipped pumpkin perfection.
-Not too sweet, not too “squashie”- like, kissed with a bit of a chocolate crumble goodness, this creamy concoction will pump you up over pumpkin spice.
+And serve it up, family style!
+Not too sweet, not too “squashie”- ish, kissed with a bit of a mocha crumble goodness, this creamy concoction will pump you up over pumpkin spice.

 As if you needed the encouragement.

-You may spend a whole fifteen minutes putting this together, and that’s if you’re really pokey.
+RECIPE BELOW: You may spend a whole twenty minutes putting this together, and that’s if you’re really pokey.
 Let it chill at least an hour.
-This makes about six servings, and for the sake of easy I just plop it all down into one serving dish.
-If you want to get fancy you can always layer this out into individual dessert bowls, or even some fun martini glasses.
-Portion control!
+This makes about six servings, and for the sake of easy I usually plop it all down into one serving dish.
+If you want to get fancy you can always layer this out into individual dessert bowls, or try some fun martini glasses like I did.
+Instant portion control!
 Not a bad idea with this stuff.
 So addictive you should be required to have an Rx to eat it!
-YUM!

-- 5 tablespoons powdered sugar (2 for the whipping cream and 3 for the pumpkin mousse)
+- 7 tablespoons powdered sugar (3 for the whipping cream and 4 for the pumpkin mixture)

 - 1/2 cup pumpkin puree